marclandy/enterprise-infra/technical reviews/options analysis/cloud security capability/Cloud Security Capability options.md

 ---

-*This analysis provides a strategic foundation for cloud security capability investment decisions.
-For detailed implementation guidance and vendor selection support, consider engaging with specialized security architecture consultants.*
+*This analysis provides a strategic foundation for cloud security capability investment decisions.*